-All students at River Valley Community College will be assigned an academic advisor.
+All students at River Valley Community College are assigned an academic advisor.
 The advisor serves as the student's partner in determining and reaching his/her academic and career goals.
 Students are encouraged to meet with their advisor on a regular basis.
-Students can obtain the name of their academic advisor from the Registrar's Office.
-Special academic advising days are printed on the Academic Calendar.